 Volatility based Exchange Traded Funds and Notes (ETF / ETN) have only been on the market for a few years (see volatility tickers for the full list of USA based funds).
 The oldest one, Barclays’ VXX only started trading in late January 2009.
-Because of their relative youth we don’t have actual trade data on how they would have performed through critical periods—for example the 2008/2009 crash.
-Fortunately the CBOE provides historical data starting in March 2004 for the VIX futures that underlie the VXX, so it’s possible to objectively simulate how it would have performed from that point forward.
+Because of their relative youth, we don’t have actual trade data on how they would have performed through critical periods—for example, the 2008/2009 crash.
+Fortunately, the CBOE provides historical data starting in March 2004 for the VIX futures that underlie VXX, so it’s possible to objectively simulate how it would have performed from that point forward.

-If you are interested in purchasing the results of the VXX simulation back to March 2004 I have made a spreadsheet available for purchase (see bottom of post) that includes the simulated close values with the annual fee (0.89%).
+If you are interested in purchasing the results of the VXX simulation for the most recent quarter back to March 2004 I have made a spreadsheet available for purchase (see bottom of post) that includes the simulated close values with the annual fee (0.89%).
 The maximum deviation in my results from the Barclays’ published closing indicative values since the product started trading is less than +-0.04%.

-Seperately I have done a simulation of VXX open/high/low values over that same period.
+Separately I have done a simulation of VXX open/high/low values over that same period.
 Those results are inherently less accurate, but still should be useful for testing strategies that are sensitive to intraday values.
 For more information see this post.
 That spreadsheet is also available for purchase at the bottom of this post.

 While it’s interesting to simulate how a security would have behaved in the past it’s only one of many possible outcomes.
 If VXX had existed in 2004, it’s likely the VIX futures that underlie it would have been affected—at least in small ways.
-Looking forward the uncertainties multiply—there’s no guarantee that VIX futures will behave the same way through upcoming corrections and market crashes and with the open interest on VIX futures growing 40% a year we can anticipate that someday they, and indirectly VXX will be influencing the behavior of the S&P 500 itself.
+Looking forward the uncertainties multiply—there’s no guarantee that VIX futures will behave the same way through upcoming corrections and market crashes.

 For more information on the VXX simulation spreadsheet see this readme.

-If you purchase the spreadsheet you will be eventually be directed to paypal where you can pay via your paypal account or a credit card.
-When you successfully complete the paypal portion you will be shown a “Return to Six Figure Investing“ link.
-Click on this link to reach the page where can download the spreadsheet.
+If you purchase the spreadsheet you will be eventually be directed to PayPal where you can pay via your PayPal account or a credit card.
 Please email me at [email protected] if you have problems, questions, or requests.